mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Process retrieving venues by neighbourhood

-  Loop through the neighbourhood dataframe to get the venues within a certain radius<br>
-  of the center coordinates of each neighbourhood.
-Due to the fact that using a radius might<br>
-  cause the API to get venues just outside of the current neighbourhood.
-All the venues found<br>
-  will be verified and if necessary set to the correct neighbourhood
+  Loop through the neighbourhood dataframe to get the venues within a certain radius of the center coordinates of each neighbourhood.
+Due to the fact that using a radius might cause the API to get venues just outside of the current neighbourhood.
+All the venues found will be verified and if necessary set to the correct neighbourhood